Approximately only 45% glass waste gets recycled in India every year.

 Step 2 – Sorting

-Because of this, glass waste is sorted based on its color to increase recycling efficiency.
+The addition of other chemicals and slight variations in manufacturing processes prepare different types of glasses.
+Because of this, glass waste is sorted based on colour to increase recycling efficiency.

 Step 3 – Cullet Production